 There are several ways to create this aged finish.
-You can use various combinations of paints like a copper color paint in a spray or brush on form and then use other colors of paints such as aqua dabbed on to give the look of a patina.
+For example, you can use various combinations of paints like a copper color paint in a spray or brush on form and then use other colors of paints such as aqua dabbed on to give the look of a patina.
 Or you can age metals quickly using various combinations of vinegar, salt and hydrogen peroxide.

-And if you look around my blog or my social media you will see that I love a pretty patina finish!
-If you haven’t tried doing a patina project, I encourage you to give it a try and I’m going to give you some simple steps to help you get the aged patina finish you are after!
+And if you look around my blog or my social media you will see that I love a pretty patina finish on my painted pieces!
+If you haven’t tried doing a patina paint project to create an aged finish, I encourage you to give it a try and I’m going to give you some simple steps to help you get the aged patina finish you are after!

 My Favorite Way To Create An Aged Patina Finish

 Although there are other ways to create a patina finish, my absolute favorite way is to use Dixie Belle’s Patina Paint Collection!
 Because Dixie Belle makes is so easy to create an patina paint aged finished on any type of surface, including metal, glass, wood, and even things like laminates and Styrofoam!